 Twelve experts from outside of the GMC make up our Good medical practice advisory forum.

-They’re guiding us through the review and act as a sounding board for key decisions and developments.
+They’ve guided us through the review and acted as a sounding board for key decisions and developments.

 Professor Emma Cave – Chair

 Emma is a Professor of healthcare law at Durham University.
 Her primary areas of research are in compulsion, capacity and consent.

 She co-convened the Medical Ethics Expert Group that advised the Infected Blood Inquiry and is currently a member of the Cass review advisory board.

 She was until recently Deputy Chair of the statutory approvals committee for the Human Fertilisation and Embryology Authority and was awarded a Scottish Parliament Academic Fellowship to work on information disclosure.

 Neil Tester – Deputy Chair

 Neil was the Director of The Richmond Group of Charities.
 The Group is made up of major national health and care charities that aim to make sure that patient’s voices are heard when making decisions about care.

 Before that, Neil was Deputy Director of Healthwatch England and led on work to increase the influence of people’s experience on health and social care policy and practice.